opconWizard/opcon-docs/docs/job-types/zos.md

     Referenced, Cataloged,* and *Uncataloged*.
 - **When**: Determines whether this File Resource trigger is to remain in effect after the associated event is triggered.
-  - \'While/As Scheduled Only\' causes the trigger monitor to delete this entry once the trigger has occurred.
+  - 'While/As Scheduled Only' causes the trigger monitor to delete this entry once the trigger has occurred.
 In this mode, the next time a job/event referencing this DSN is ready to run, the trigger is refreshed and the associated event waits for